philgough/philgough.github.io/docs/_drafts/Exercise-in-VR.md

 {% newthought 'Physical activity in VR is good for you,' %} even if it's not trying to be.<!--more--> That's what we found in a paper we published last year at ACM CHI conference{% sidenote 'sn-id-chireference' 'Yoo, S., Gough, P., & Kay, J. (2020).
 Embedding a VR Game Studio in a Sedentary Workplace. *Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems*, 1–14. [https://doi.org/10.1145/3313831.3376371](https://doi.org/10.1145/3313831.3376371)'%}.

-{% quotation 'All participants achieved valuable levels of physical activity and mood benefits.
+> All participants achieved valuable levels of physical activity and mood benefits.
 Importantly, for 6 participants, only with the VR game studio did they meet recommended activity levels.
-Our key contributions are insights about the use of a workplace VR game studio and its health benefits.' %}
+Our key contributions are insights about the use of a workplace VR game studio and its health benefits.

 ## How this paper came about